gutierrezalex/gutierreza/_posts/2011-12-03-statlergrill.md

 ---
-layout: post
 categories: work
 tags: work
-title:  "Design and implementation for Statler Grill"
-excerpt: Statler Grill serve classic New York prime steaks is their game, as well as daily delivered fresh seafood.
 ---

 # Serving classic New York prime steaks is their game, as well as daily delivered fresh seafood